 - TheCylancePROTECT DesktopandCylanceOPTICSagent update process is disabled when application control is enabled.

+This setting specifies whether to enable application control.
 When you enable application control, the following recommended settings will be automatically applied:

-Folder Exclusions (Including Subfolders)
+Folder Exclusions (includes subfolders)